novedevo/nove.dev/content/skills.md

 2021 may be the year of the [Linux Marstop](https://spectrum.ieee.org/automaton/aerospace/robotic-exploration/nasa-designed-perseverance-helicopter-rover-fly-autonomously-mars), but `$NEXT_YEAR` will always be the year of the Linux desktop.

 ### FreeBSD
+*The following opinion is born of trauma and does not represent the views of myself or my employer.*

 I really dislike FreeBSD.
 My main server runs it, and any time I have to interact with FreeBSD directly, I die a little inside.
 The ports system is backwards compared to `apt` or `pacman`, and `pkg` is hardly better.
 Jails without `vim` installed was a particularly frustrating pain point until I realized I could just use `vi`.